 There is no predetermined license light scheme or a sandbox allowing for banking transactions set forth in the BWG.
-However, it is currently under discussion that the FMA establish an accompanying licensing procedure in the sense of a regulatory sandbox.
-In the proposed sandbox, FinTechs seeking a licence, but also existing licensed entities wanting to test financial innovations, are to be prepared for supervision in an intensive dialogue with the FMA so that they can test their business models.
-In this context there is also a close exchange with the British Financial Conduct Authority ("FCA"), which already has collected experience in operating a sandbox for several years.
+However, in September 2020 the FMA established an accompanying licensing procedure in the sense of a regulatory sandbox.
+In this sandbox, FinTechs seeking a license, but also existing licensed entities wanting to test financial innovations, are to be prepared for supervision in an intensive dialogue with the FMA so that they can test their business models.